 Applications are now open for the next round of research and grower group funding through the South Australian Grain Industry Trust.

-Research applications for projects that directly benefit South Australian grain growers, and the industry, are encouraged.
-Grower group funding, designed to help attract guest speakers to regional events, is also available.
+Research applications for projects that directly benefit South Australian grain growers and the wider grain industry are encouraged.

-“We know that every dollar must make an impact, so we want to invest in research that delivers direct outcomes on-farm continues to drive growth in the South Australian grain industry.”
+“We know that every dollar must make an impact, so we want to invest in research that delivers direct outcomes on-farm and continues to drive growth in the South Australian grain industry,” he said.

-SAGIT invests an average of $1.8 million per year to support research that specifically benefits the SA grain industry.
+On average, SAGIT invests more than $2 million a year in supporting research crucial to advancing SA’s multi-billion-dollar grain industry.
 The funds are raised through a voluntary contribution from SA growers of 30 cents per tonne of grain delivered, which is currently under review.

-“SAGIT provides a unique opportunity to enable researchers to make a difference to farming practice in this state.
-Local producers clearly see the importance of research that is specific to local needs and growing conditions.”
+“SAGIT provides a unique opportunity to enable researchers to make a difference to farming practice in this state.”

-The SAGIT team will review submitted applications during February and early March and applicants will be notified of the results in late March.
+The SAGIT team review submitted applications during February and early March, with applicants notified of the results in late March.

 For interviews, please contact Bridget Penna, AgCommunicators, 0429 676 413